 In 2021, Ireland will return to the Committee on the Rights of the Child for its next review.

-Since Ireland ratified the Convention 25 years ago, successive governments have enacted laws and policies and to invest in making children safer, healthier and better enabled to participate in Irish society.
+Since Ireland ratified the Convention 25 years ago, successive governments have enacted laws and policies to invest in making children safer, healthier and better enabled to participate in Irish society.

 • Ireland’s Youth Parliament, Comhairle na nÓg.

 • The first Minister of State for Children appointed in 2002.